Gallery 6: More Viva Macau

 Viva Macau Boeing 767 flight plan Macau to Saigon

-Entry of Jakarta gate coordinates into Viva Macau Boeing 767 flight management computer
+Jakarta gate coordinate entry in FMC Viva Macau Boeing 767

-Viva Macau Boeing 767 pilot having a crew meal
+Viva Macau Boeing 767 pilot enjoying a tasty crew meal

-Viva Macau Boeing 767 antennas on lower fuselage
+Viva Macau Boeing 767 antennas lower fuselage (VHF, ADF, Transponder)

 Viva Macau Boeing 767 wing

-Viva Macau Boeing 767 engine with numbered N1 fan blades
+Viva Macau Boeing 767 numbered N1 fan blades

 Viva Macau Boeing 767 Pratt and Whitney engine ehxaust nozzle